hunterdyar/IMMGuidebook/content/docs/programming/unity-and-programming/timers.md

 First, I will discuss the thought process for deciding how to implement timers.
 If you just want the example code, scroll down.

 ## Considerations for Timers
-The rules of thumb are to keep the timer implementation as simple as possible - and no simpler; and to keep the
+The rules of thumb are to keep the timer implementation as simple as possible - and no simpler; and to keep the logic as "close" to the action as possible.
+In other words, let gameObjects be responsible for themselve

 ### Ownership
 Timers are a tricky subjet in Unity development, but can be tricky to get right.
 The hardest part of timers isn't implementing the logic of them, but - in my experience - determining which object should be responsible for the timer.